Empowering Families Through Boys & Girls Clubs

-The first centers have opened at five locations in the United States and one abroad:
+The first centers have opened at nine locations in the United States and one abroad:

-- Boys & Girls Clubs of South County, Chula Vista, Calif., serving the families of Naval Outlying Landing Field Imperial Beach
+- Boys & Girls Clubs of South County, Chula Vista, California

-- Boys & Girls Clubs of Central Texas, Killeen, Tex., serving the families of Fort Hood
+- Boys & Girls Clubs of Central Texas, Killeen, Texas

-- Boys & Girls Clubs of Huntsville, Ala., serving the families of Redstone Arsenal
+- Boys & Girls Clubs of Huntsville, Alabama

-- Harford County Boys & Girls Clubs, Aberdeen, Md., serving the families of the Aberdeen Proving Ground
+- Harford County Boys & Girls Clubs, Aberdeen, Maryland

 - Ramstein Air Base Youth Programs, Germany

 - Boys & Girls Club of San Antonio, Texas

 - Boys & Girls Clubs of Greater San Diego, California

 - Boys & Girls Club of the Pikes Peak Region, Colorado Springs, Colorado

 - Eglin Air Force Base Youth Center, Florida

 Raytheon's work with the Boys and Girls Clubs of America is part of the “Better Together” Military Public-Private Partnership, which aims to serve military families living in civilian communities where the need is greatest.